by-jp/www.byjp.me/content/notes/twitter/29073081/index.md

 - imported
 - from-twitter
 ---
-in Malaga - in the airport, 1 hour till check in - nearly home\!
+in Malaga - in the airport, 1 hour till check in - nearly home!